zebingwang/egm_tnp_analysis/README.md

     Define in this section the init parameters for the different fit, can be tuned to improve convergence.

-##Changes for UL preparation:
+## Changes for UL preparation:

-MPORTANT-1: one single tnpSampleDef.py file for all eras.
+IMPORTANT-1: one single tnpSampleDef.py file for all eras.

 IMPORTANT-2: I used a specific name system that i would ask you to follow and maintain also in the future for next eras: